Tambaram City Municipal Corporation

 Tambaram City Municipal Corporation (TCMC) is a local government of the City of Tambaram within the Chennai Metropolitan Area of Tamil Nadu, India.
-It covers an area of 87.64 sq. km in the Chengalpattu district, and has a population of 722,982.
+It covers an area of 87.64 sq. km in the Chengalpattu district.

 It is one of the four municipal corporations located within the Chennai Metropolitan Area, the other three being the Greater Chennai Corporation, Avadi City Municipal Corporation and Kanchipuram Municipal Corporation.
 Tambaram is the 20th civic body to become a municipal corporation in Tamil Nadu.

 Etymology

 Tambaram is a medieval town referred to as Taamapuram in an inscription of the 13th century.
 The word was inscribed on the walls around the sanctum sanctorum at Marundeeswarar temple in Tirukachur village, near Chengalpattu.

 Structure

-The executive authority in Tambaram City Municipal Corporation is vested in Corporation Commissioner.
-The Corporation Commissioner is appointed by the State Government of Tamil Nadu.
+The executive authority in Tambaram City Municipal Corporation is vested in the Corporation Commissioner.
+The Corporation Commissioner is appointed by the Government of Tamil Nadu.

 The Mayor, who is indirectly elected by the councillors, is the head of the municipal corporation, but the role is largely ceremonial as executive powers are vested in the Corporation Commissioner.
 The office of the Mayor combines a functional role of chairing the Corporation meeting as well as a ceremonial role associated with being the First Citizen of the city.
 Deputy Mayor is appointed by the Mayor for a five-year term.